The age we are in is strange and tricky.

 Fair to say he's not built mentally like you or I, so we can't say for certain that having legal snafus stacked up on him distract him.
 But, if one isn't a robot, how could it not?

-Potential distraction aside, the law and order mishaps don’t seem to detract from his list of suitors.
-He teased on social media that he’d maybe be open to doing the WWE thing, following Ronda Rousey to McMahon-land.
+Potential distraction aside, 2 don't seem to detract from his list of suitors.
+He teased on social media that he'd maybe be open to doing the WWE thing, following Ronda Rousey to McMahon-land.

 And we wonder, what would he have to be accused of, or found guilty of, for the door to be barred for McGregor at WWE, or UFC, for that matter.